MarcMagdi/MiniChatService/README.md

 # Mini Chat Service
-A web application for a chat system with really simple operations built using Angular 2, loopback and Socket.IO.
+A web application for a chat system with really simple operations built using Angular 2, loopback, Socket.IO and Postgres.

 ## Application Features
 ### As a visitor I can: